frostbits-security/SIET/README.md

+## This is python2 version.
+Please upload python3 version of tool from here: https://github.com/frostbits-security/SIETpy3

 # SIET - Smart Install Exploitation Tool

 Cisco Smart Install is a plug-and-play configuration and image-management feature that provides zero-touch deployment for new switches.
 You can ship a switch to a location, place it in the network and power it on with no configuration required on the device.